rolandmask/magnetmarket/README.md

 ## Build and run it Yourself

-1. Download or clone the repo - https://github.com/rolandmask/magnetmarket
+1. Download or clone the repository - https://github.com/rolandmask/magnetmarket

 2. In the main directory run:
    ```shell